Choosing a Mobile IPsec Style¶

 L2TP/IPsec (IKEv1)¶

-L2TP/IPsec is a unique combination that, unfortunately, does not work very well in most cases.
-In this style of setup, Mobile IPsec is setup to accept Transport Mode connections which secure all traffic between the public IP address endpoints.
-Across this transport channel, an L2TP connection is made to tunnel user traffic in a more flexible way.
+L2TP/IPsec is a unique combination that, unfortunately, does not work very well in practice.
+In this style of setup mobile IPsec is setup to accept Transport Mode connections which secure all traffic between the public IP address endpoints of clients and the firewall.
+An L2TP connection is made across this transport mode channel to tunnel user traffic in a more flexible way.
 Though support for this model is found in most versions of Windows, MAC, Android, and other Operating Systems, they are all picky in different incompatible ways about what will work.

 Warning